 How to Celebrate Juneteenth This Year

 No events in your areas?
 Try a small gathering at home instead.
-The holiday has always been around community and bringing people together.
+The holiday has always been about community and bringing people together.
 So fire up the grill and host your own barbecue shindig.
 Invite your family and friends over and enjoy a day of fun games, delicious food and great music.

-4. Support Black-owned businesses
+5. Support Black-owned Businesses

-5. Listen to Black artists
+6. Listen to Black Artists

-7. Watch Black TV shows and movies
+7. Watch Black TV Shows and Movies

 There are TV shows, movies and documentaries that shed a light on the historical holiday.
 Watch shows like Black-ish and Atlanta (who have Juneteenth-centered episodes), films like Miss Juneteenth (a fictional look at the holiday’s pageants) and/or PBS’s docuseries Juneteenth Jamboree about the cultural significance of the day.
 But aside from learning more about Juneteenth, just put on one of your favorite classic (or recent) Black shows (like A Different World, That’s So Raven or Lovecraft Country) that showcase Black joy and culture in a positive light.

 8. Read Books Written By Black Authors and Poets

 Whether you want to brush up on your history or dive into a new world, pick up a book written by a Black author.
 Books by Maya Angelou, Toni Morrison and Ralph Ellison are just a few iconic Black authors and poets.
 Also, check out your local Black-owned bookstore (or buy from them online) and browse through their collections.
 From fun picture books (like The ABCs of Black History Juneteenth for Mazie and Let's Celebrate Juneteenth) to YA novels (like The Hate U Give and Black Enough: Stories of Being Young & Black in America) there’s a book out there for whole family.